 Jan grew up in the Forest of Dean, before gaining a BA in Spanish and French from Westfield College, University of London.
-She then went on to be special adviser to the then leader of the Labour Party, Neil Kinnock, before becoming Head of the European Commission office in Wales in 2003.
+She then went on to be a special adviser to the then leader of the Labour Party, Neil Kinnock, before becoming Head of the European Commission office in Wales in 2003.
 On 25 June 2004, she was inducted into the House of Lords as Baroness Royall of Blaisdon, where she became the government spokesperson for Health, International Development and Foreign and Commonwealth Affairs.
 After having been appointed as a government chief whip, Jan was appointed to the Privy Council, and then promoted to Gordon Brown's cabinet in the same year, as Leader of the House of Lords and Lord President of the Council.
-Jan was recently selected to the the principal of Somerville College, Oxford, in February 2017, and will begin the role at the end of August 2017.
 Jan is also Vice-President of the Party of European Socialists.

-I am first and foremost a community activist, networker and campaigner with 24 years experience of campaigning in Britain and in the EU.
-Before being appointed General Secretary of the European Parliamentary Labour Party, I was the founding General Secretary of Solidar, the European alliance of NGOs linked to socialist parties and the trade unions.
-There I lead campaigns on social rights, for “decent work’, and for increased openness and transparency by the EU and its institutions.
+Before being appointed General Secretary of the European Parliamentary Labour Party, he was the founding General Secretary of Solidar, the European alliance of NGOs linked to socialist parties and the trade unions.
+There he led campaigns on social rights for “decent work’ and for increased openness and transparency by the EU and its institutions.

 Ivana Bartoletti - Vice Chair

-A privacy and information professional with a background in European politics, I would like to continue to contribute my experience and passion to the LME.
-I chair the Fabian Women’s Network and lead on cutting edge campaigns on women in work, science and technology and international politics.
-Professionally, I deal with complex issues around privacy, big data, sharing of information and data ethics.
-For the past twenty years I have worked at European level, including as adviser to the Romano Prodi government in Italy.
-I stood as an MEP in 2014 and for the London Assembly in 2015, when I reduced the Tory majority in Havering and Redbridge to less than 1%.
+Ivana chairs the Fabian Women’s Network and leads on cutting edge campaigns on women in work, science and technology and international politics.
+Professionally, she deals with complex issues around privacy, big data, sharing of information and data ethics.
+For the past twenty years she has worked at a European level, including as an adviser to the Romano Prodi government in Italy.
+She stood as an MEP in 2014 and for the London Assembly in 2015, where she reduced the Tory majority in Havering and Redbridge to less than 1%.